sardjev2/higher-ed-graduation-equity-analysis/README.md

-## Graduation Outcomes and Equity Gaps Across U.S. Institutions
+## Overview
-A data analysis project examining graduation outcomes and equity gaps across U.S. higher education institutions using IPEDS data.
+A data analysis project

 ## Overview
 This project analyzes institutional graduation outcomes using IPEDS data, with a focus on equity gaps between Pell and non-Pell students.
 The goal is to explore how graduation rates vary across institutions and identify disparities in student outcomes.